Ottapalam Pappan: Biography

 He was born to Vaappala Narayana Menon and Naavally Pandarakulathil Parukkutty Amma on 15 June 1945 at Ottapalam.
 He has 3 sisters and 2 brothers.
 He completed his primary education from Ananganady school, Ottappalam.
 After school he went to Bangalore and joined the Indian Army.
 After 8 years of army life, he joined Drama troupes Kollam Tuena, Drisya Kalanjali and Udaya Kala National Theatres.
 He has acted in more than 200 dramas.
 He has won the Best Actor Award for his performance in Bhugolam (drama).
 In 1993, he debuted through the Malayalam movie Vatsalyam, directed by Cochin Haneefa and written by Lohithadas.
 He died at his house at Pampadi, Thiruvilwamala, on 25 July 2013.
 He was 68 years old.
-He is survived by wife, Pankajam P. Menon and two sons, Dheeraj and Sarath.
+He is survived by his wife, Pankajam P. Menon and two sons, Dheeraj and Sarath.
 He was the chief coordinator of a trust called Janananma Sevana Sabha.
 His last film was Ayudham.